rmja/festivalpos/src/PagerController/README.md

-To run the pager controller from linux, first install the dotnet runtime:
+To run the pager controller from linux, first install the dotnet sdk and runtime:

 ```
-sudo apt install dotnet-sdk-7.0
+sudo apt install dotnet-sdk-8.0
 ```

 The pager controller can then be installed as a global tool using